SamanthaSmith04/ur10e-industrial-reconstruction/README.md

 ```

 ### Running Industrial Calibration

+There are 3 parts to calibration:
+- **Data Collection**: Collecting image and robot position data to use for calibration
+- **Intrinsic Calibration**: The properties of the camera and how these map to the 2d image (ex. focal length).
+The Orbbec cameras actually publish these values, which makes the process very easy!
+- **Extrinsic Calibration**: Used to determine the exact location of the camera, relative to the robot and how the 2D points from the image map to a 3D position in space relative to the `world` frame.

+#### Data Collection
 This should only need to be done for the first time the camera is used / when the environment changes.
 `ros2 launch industrial_calibration_ros data_collection.launch.xml config_file:=~/ros2_ws/src/ur10e-industrial-reconstruction/config/target_detector_config.yaml`